efelton/starjamchallenge/readme.md

 See link for the assignment definition.

+## Notes

+* Presentation of the user interface had to be accomplished using a specific library called Javabook.
+* Used an enum to distinguish between the different colours Red, Orange, Yellow, Green, Blue, Indigo, and Violet.
+In retrospect it would have been simpler to just use characters and strings for the keys.

 ## Highlights

 * Use of the strategy pattern for presentation.
+I implemented a command line user interface as well as the Javabook interface.
+Switching between these was as easy as instantiating a different subclass of `GameInputOutput`.
 * Use of test cases to test various aspects of the program.
+See `CodePatchTest`, `GuessRecordTest`, `ColourTest` and `InputCheckerTest`.
-* Use of regular expressions to process the input.
+* Use of regular expressions to process the input, see the `InputChecker` class.

 ## Detailed Assignment Definition